taichi-dev/taichi-nerfs/deployment/InstantNGP/README.md

 Deploy your pretrained NGP model on **phones**, **pads**, **VR** and more!

-With Taichi AOT, you can deploy any kernel written in Taichi to various platforms: iOS, Android, Windows, MacOS, Linux, ...
+With Taichi AOT, you can deploy Taichi kernels to various platforms: iOS, Android, Windows, MacOS, Linux, ...

 > Taichi AOT is not able to deploy pytorch code.
 > This Demo pre-trained a NGP model purely written in Taichi: [TODO: training part]